msmrexe/python-reader-writer-lock/README.md

-# Python Reader-Writer Lock
+# Reader-Writer Lock

 This project is a Python implementation of the classic **Reader-Writer Concurrency Problem** for an Operating Systems course.
-It provides a **Writer-Priority Reader-Writer Lock** using only the built-in `threading` module.
+It provides three different lock implementations using only the built-in `threading` module, each demonstrating a different priority strategy.

-The core of the project is a self-contained `WriterPriorityRWLock` class that uses `threading.Lock` and `threading.Condition` variables to safely coordinate concurrent access to a shared resource.
+The core of the project is a set of self-contained Reader-Writer Lock classes that use `threading.Lock` and `threading.Condition` variables to safely coordinate concurrent access to a shared resource.

 ## The Reader-Writer Problem